Manage Akamai from the Command-line

-Akamai CLI is an ever-growing CLI toolkit for working with Akamai APIs from the command line.
+Akamai CLI is an ever-growing toolkit for working with Akamai APIs and products from the command line.

 - Create consistent user experiences

 - Install new capabilities and manage your packages.

 Akamai CLI itself has no dependencies but may rely on packages that can be written using any language and may require additional runtimes.

 The easiest way to install Akamai CLI is to download a release binary for your platform and follow the instructions for your platform below.
 There are no additional requirements.

 Once you have downloaded the appropriate binary for your system, no further actions are required on your part, simply execute the binary from the command line.

 Once you have downloaded the appropriate binary for your system, you must make it executable, and optionally move it somewhere within your path.

 If you are using macOS, you can also install using the Homebrew package manager:

 This will install all necessary dependencies, compile, and install the binary — which will then be available globally.